RedPitaya/Documentation/appsFeatures/examples/digital/dig-exm3.rst

 .. note::

     The API code examples don't require the use of the SCPI server.
-Instead the code should be compiled and executed on the Red Pitaya itself (inside Linux OS).
+Instead, the code should be compiled and executed on the Red Pitaya itself (inside Linux OS).
-    Instructions on how to compile the code and other useful information is :ref:`here <comC>`.
+    Instructions on how to compile the code and other useful information are :ref:`here <comC>`.

 Code - C API
 ------------